List of UEFA European Championship own goals

 This is a list of all own goals scored during UEFA European Championship matches, which does not include qualifying matches.

 As UEFA is the governing body of football, only goals recorded as own goals by UEFA are noted.
-Only 20 own goals have been scored in the 16 European Championship tournaments to date, 11 of which occurred in Euro 2020.
+30 total own goals have been scored in the European Championship tournaments to date, of which a record 11 were scored at UEFA Euro 2020, with another 10 coming at Euro 2024.

 Summary

 The first European Championship own goal was scored by Anton Ondruš of Czechoslovakia while playing against the Netherlands in the semi-finals of the 1976 tournament, equalising Ondruš's earlier goal and pushing the game into extra time.

 The next own goal took place twenty years later, with Lyuboslav Penev of Bulgaria scoring in the 1996 edition while playing against France.

 At the following tournament, Dejan Govedarica of FR Yugoslavia scored an own goal while playing against the Netherlands in the quarter-finals of UEFA Euro 2000.

-Four years later at UEFA Euro 2004, Igor Tudor of Croatia scored the fastest own goal in a match, taking place in the 22nd minute of his side's group stage match against France.
+Four years later at UEFA Euro 2004, Igor Tudor of Croatia scored the fastest own goal in a match until Euro 2020 broke the record, taking place in the 22nd minute of his side's group stage match against France.
 Jorge Andrade of Portugal also scored an own goal at the tournament in the semi-finals against the Netherlands, making it the first European Championship to feature multiple own goals.

 The next own goal was scored eight years later by Glen Johnson of England at UEFA Euro 2012, against Sweden in the group stage.

 At UEFA Euro 2016, for the first time three own goals were scored in a single tournament.
 Ciaran Clark of the Republic of Ireland scored the first (playing against Sweden in the group stage), before Birkir Már Sævarsson of Iceland scored an own goal five days later while playing against Hungary.
 To date, Sævarsson's own goal is the latest in European Championship history, occurring in the 88th minute.
 One week later, Gareth McAuley of Northern Ireland scored the third own goal of the tournament, while playing in the round of 16 against Wales.